KenKundert/quantiphy/doc/user.rst

 To do this conversion, *QuantiPhy* examines the given units (°F) and the desired units (K) and chooses the appropriate converter.
-No scaling is done if the given units are the same as the desired units.
+No scaling is done if the given units are equivalent as the desired units.
 Thus you can use the scaling mechanism to convert a collection of data with mixed units to values with consistent units.
 For example: